What does today's package include?

 What are the main findings of the Alert Mechanism Report?

-The AMR recommends that in-depth reviews should be prepared for 12 Member States to identify and assess the severity of possible macroeconomic imbalances.
-The Member States identified are: Croatia, Cyprus, France, Germany, Greece, Ireland, Italy, Netherlands, Portugal, Romania, Spain, and Sweden - the same ones that had already been identified as having imbalances or excessive imbalances in February 2020.
+The AMR concludes that IDRs should be prepared for 12 Member States to identify and assess the severity of possible macroeconomic imbalances.
+The Member States identified are: Croatia, Cyprus, France, Germany, Greece, Ireland, Italy, the Netherlands, Portugal, Romania, Spain, and Sweden - the same ones that had already been identified as having imbalances or excessive imbalances in the previous MIP cycle.

 What are the next steps following the presentation of the Alert Mechanism Report?